Tikkurila Upper Secondary

+In 2023, 372 students applied to the Tikkurila IB High School, which offers 30 spots.
+The acceptance ratio for Tikkurila IB High School in 2023 is approximately 8.06% (comp.
+Ressu IB 17.88%).

 TILU classifies its courses into different class groups that focus on specific subjects.
 Since 2009 there has been a mathematics and physical education group, in addition to a music group.
 The school also provides a variety of media and different languages courses including Latin and Japanese.
 TILU's friend-school is in Singapore and the schools arrange visits to one another's schools annually.